matthew-tfs/mjcb.io/content/blog/00002-windows-on-arm.md

 There has been a mixed reception on these initial devices that have been released so far, but only time will tell if the platform is successful or not.

 It has been a few years since I have used a non-x86 device running Windows, and that is excluding the many Windows Phone 8/8.1 devices (ARM) that I used between 2012 to 2016 and my Xbox 360 console (PowerPC) that I owned around the same time.
-I had the opportunity to manage a few Itanium Servers running Windows around 2010 which had some unique challenges that I was not really used to at the time.
+I had the opportunity to manage a few Itanium servers running Windows around 2010 which had some unique challenges that I was not really used to at the time.

-The first device that I ever used running Windows in a normal sense (Windows desktop/shell) on a non-x86 platform was the first generation Surface running Windows RT.
+The first device that I ever used running Windows in a normal sense (Windows desktop/shell) on a non-x86 platform was the first-generation Surface running Windows RT.

-## Windows on ARM (Round One - First Generation Surface) ##
+## Windows on ARM (Round One - First-Generation Surface) ##

 When the Surface line was first announced I was very excited, I bought the original Surface the day it became available for pre-order back in early October 2012.
 At the time it was certainly an interesting device, and the specifications are modest in comparison to devices that are available today: